bob1970/CodeBreakers/README.md

 must, oust

-In this case the solution was: the giraffe must get up at six in the morning if it wants to have its breakfast in its stomach by nine
+In this case the solution was:
+<br>the giraffe must get up at six in the morning if it wants to have its breakfast in its stomach by nine